Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 Once the instance is solved, a summary of the results is available in the folder Test.
 To have a detailed description of the solution in the folder <em>Solution.py</em>, turn the parameter <em>PrintSolutionFileToExcel</em> in the file  <em>Constant.py</em> to True.

-The option “-m” allow selecting the <strong>optimization approach</strong> , and this parameter may take value:
+The option “-m” allows selecting the <strong>optimization approach</strong> , and this parameter may take the values:
 -	SDDP for the Stochastic Dual Dynamic Programming approach
 -	PH for the Progressive Hedging Method
 -	Hybrid For the Hybrid of PH and SDDP